cbartz/git-lfs-swift-server/README.md

 by the client.
 GIT-LFS uses HTTP Basic authentication, and its required to use the same username/password combination as when authenticating against the swift cluster.
-It is common to use the form _user:account_ to authenticate against a swift cluster.
+It is common to use the form _user:account_ as username to authenticate against a swift cluster.
 This does not work well with HTTP Basic authentication, because the colon _:_ is already used as a delimiter.
 Therefore, replace _:_ by _;_ when authenticating against a git-lfs-swift server.

-The server needs to know which swift account and container to use for storing/retrieving the data.
-It is possible to skip the account part; in this case the account is automatically retrieved by the username (Technically: The storage url the auth middleware is returning is used).
+The swift account is automatically retrieved by the username (technically: The storage url the auth middleware is returning is used), if the account is not specified explicitly in the LFS Server URL.
+Specifying the account explicitly makes sense if the user is accessing a space which does not belong to his own
-This works well if the user is accessing a space which belongs to his own.
-If an account of another space shall be accessed (e.g. using the [ACL](https://docs.openstack.org/developer/swift/overview_acl.html) mechanism), it must be specified explicitly.
-Configuration on the client side is done as follows (tested with git-lfs version 1.5.3) :
+(e.g. using the [ACL](https://docs.openstack.org/developer/swift/overview_acl.html)
+mechanism).

+Beyond that, it is possible to use [prefix-based temporary URLs](https://docs.openstack.org/swift/latest/api/temporary_url_middleware.html) with an empty prefix (thus valid for a whole container).
+They have the advantage that people without credentials for the swift cluster can access the LFS objects.
+In this case, no username and password is required and HTTP Basic auth can be disabled in the LFS config file.
+Authentication with temporary URLs require that the variable _BASE_URL_ is defined in the server config file.

+In summary, there are three kinds of a URL:

+    <host>/<container>
+    <host>/<account>/<container>
+    <host>/<account>/<container>/read_<readsig>/write_<writesig>/<expires_at>

-If all the files should end up in a container called _mycontainer_ and the domain of the git-lfs-swift server is _example.com_ use the command
+Example: If all the files should end up in a container called _mycontainer_ and the domain of the git-lfs-swift server is _example.com_ use following command to setup the LFS URL:

     git config lfs.url https://example.com/mycontainer

 If _mycontainer_ lies within a different account, specify it before the container part:

     git config lfs.url https://example.com/AUTH_otheraccount/mycontainer

+And, if a prefix-based temporary URL is used, the command could look like:

+    git config lfs.url https://example.com/AUTH_account/mycontainer/read_eb1566dd06c757566a46f46134404b6a047913e1/write_45e76be84e45ed9f0c08b5ed63bde3ea64f41100/1503915711/

 ## Transfer types
 The git-lfs-swift server supports the required [basic](https://github.com/git-lfs/git-lfs/blob/master/docs/api/basic-transfers.md)